happypeter/peter-vim/README.md

 ### Who will love this?
-If you do web dev a lot, and if you use vim a lot.
+If you do web dev a lot...yes

 ### Install
 1. clone the repo